Leonidas I: Modern culture

 Statues of Leonidas at Thermopylae (top left), in Sparta (top right), and depicted on top of the monument to Felice Cavallotti in Milan, created by Ernesto Bazzaro in 1906.

 A bronze statue of Leonidas was erected at Thermopylae in 1955.
-A sign, under the statue, reads simply: "ΜΟΛΩΝ ΛΑΒΕ" ("Come and take them"), which was Leonidas' laconic reply when Xerxes offered to spare the lives of the Spartans if they gave up their arms.
+A sign under the statue reads simply: "ΜΟΛΩΝ ΛΑΒΕ" ("Come and take them"), which was Leonidas's laconic reply when Xerxes offered to spare the lives of the Spartans if they gave up their arms.
 Another statue, also with the inscription ΜΟΛΩΝ ΛΑΒΕ, was erected in Sparta in 1969.

 Another monument to Leonidas was erected in Brunswick, a suburb of Melbourne, Australia, in November 2009.
 Brunswick is known as "the suburb of the Spartans" due to an influx of migrants from the Laconian region of Greece during the 1950s and 1960s.

 Leonidas was the name of an epic poem written by Richard Glover, which originally appeared in 1737.
 It went on to appear in four other editions, being expanded from 9 books to 12.
 He is a central figure in Steven Pressfield's novel Gates of Fire, and appears as the protagonist of Frank Miller's 1998 comic book series 300.
 It presents a fictionalised version of Leonidas and the Battle of Thermopylae, as does the 2006 feature film adapted from it.

-In cinema, Leonidas has been portrayed by: Richard Egan in the 1962 epic The 300 Spartans; Gerard Butler in the 2006 film 300, inspired by the graphic novel of the same name by Frank Miller and Lynn Varley (Tyler Neitzel portrayed Leonidas as a young man); Sean Maguire in the 2008 film Meet the Spartans, a parody of the 2006 film.
+In cinema, Leonidas has been portrayed by Richard Egan in the 1962 epic The 300 Spartans, by Gerard Butler in the 2006 film 300, inspired by the graphic novel of the same name by Frank Miller and Lynn Varley (Tyler Neitzel portrayed Leonidas as a young man), and by Sean Maguire in the 2008 film Meet the Spartans, a parody of the 2006 film.

-Leonidas was later adapted into the popular anime and manga, Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) by Shinya Umemura and Takumi Fukui, in which he is depicted as a fighter for humanity.
+Leonidas was later adapted into the anime and manga, Record of Ragnarok (終末のワルキューレ, Shūmatsu no Warukyūre) by Shinya Umemura and Takumi Fukui, in which he is depicted as a fighter for humanity.

+Leonidas appears prominently in the opening prologue of the 2018 video game Assassin's Creed Odyssey, titled "Battle of Thermopylae".